-10. After a statement of acceptance by the newly elected Bureau, represented by the Director General of the Civil Registry of Ethiopia, Biruhtesfa Mulugeta, the experts adopted the following agenda, on the basis of the provisional agenda (CRMC/6/EXP/2022/1):
+10. Following an acceptance statement by the newly elected Chair, the Registrar General of Ethiopia, Biruhtesfa Mulugeta, the experts adopted the following agenda, based on the provisional agenda (CRMC/6/EXP/2022/1):

 - 1. Opening of the expert segment. - 2.
 Election of the Bureau and adoption of the agenda and programme of work. - 3.
 Panel discussion: Ten years after the establishment of the Africa Programme on Accelerated Improvement of Civil Registration and Vital Statistics Systems and eight years to 2030 Are we on track to realizing our civil registration and vital statistics commitments? - 4.
-Statutory issues:

-(a) Report on progress in the implementation of ministerial resolutions of the fifth session of the Conference;

-(b) Report on the evaluation of the Africa Programme on Accelerated Improvement of Civil Registration and Vital Statistics Systems (2010-2020);

-(c) Report of the regional core group on civil registration and vital statistics interventions in the period 2018-2022;

-(d) Report of the African Union Commission on the No Name Campaign;

-(e) Report of the Africa Centres for Disease Control and Prevention on a continental framework for strengthening mortality surveillance.

-- 5. Assessing progress in the development of civil registration and vital statistics systems in the region: How can Africa accelerate progress in meeting regional and international commitments? - (a) Birth registration; - (b) Death registration and recording causes of death; - (c) Marriage and divorce registration.
+Statutory issues: - (a) Report on progress in the implementation of ministerial resolutions of the fifth session of the Conference; - (b) Report on the evaluation of the Africa Programme on Accelerated Improvement of Civil Registration and Vital Statistics Systems (2010-2020); - (c) Report of the regional core group on civil registration and vital statistics interventions in the period 2018-2022; - (d) Report of the African Union Commission on the No Name Campaign; - (e) Report of the Africa Centres for Disease Control and Prevention on a continental framework for strengthening mortality surveillance. - 5.
+Assessing progress in the development of civil registration and vital statistics systems in the region: How can Africa accelerate progress in meeting regional and international commitments? - (a) Birth registration; - (b) Death registration and recording causes of death; - (c) Marriage and divorce registration.

-CRMC/6/EXP/2022/L.1/Rev.1
+CRMC/6/EXP/2022/22